F1 Betting Strategy– How to Bet on Formula 1

-Changes in temperature, precipitation or humidity can seen like minor variables but they have huge effects on F1 cars and F1 circuits which inturn can affect a driver’s performance on race day.
+Changes in temperature, precipitation, or humidity can seem like minor variables but they have huge effects on F1 cars and F1 circuits which in turn can affect a driver’s performance on race day.

-If a team fails to adapt quickly and appropritely, even if it’s driver starts on pole position during qualifying, the same driver might fail to win or even end up finishing in the bottom top.
+If a team fails to adapt quickly and appropriately, even if its driver starts on pole position during qualifying, the same driver might fail to win or even end up finishing in the bottom top.

 The reason you need to be aware of this with betting is so you don’t put all of your eggs in the qualifying basket.
 Many bettors have a tendency to want to bet the fastest qualifier and leave it at that.
 The problems with this are that, as we mentioned, conditions can change, and qualifying laps are run without traffic or anyone else in their way.
 This means we don’t know how well the cars will fare in dirty air.
 They may do just fine, but don’t automatically assume that because a car qualified fast, it’s going to keep that up on race day.